 On Thursday, the Federal Communications Commission (FCC) voted to open a review process on Obama-era regulations protecting “net neutrality” — the idea that internet service providers (ISPs) shouldn’t be able to prioritize one website over another — that is expected to ultimately remove the regulations.
 The vote, which fell along party lines, was just the latest step the Republican-dominated commission has taken in its battle to deregulate ISPs.

-The FCC has a proposal on the table from its chairman, Ajit Pai, entitled “Restoring Internet Freedom.”
+The FCC has a proposal on the table from its chairman, Ajit Pai, titled “Restoring Internet Freedom.”
 During the review process that’s just been opened, the commission will consider the proposal internally and take comments on it from stakeholders and the public.
 Comments have already been flooding the FCC’s electronic filing system since Pai first revealed it.

 Another Republican on the commission, Mike O’Rielly, said that commenters should avoid merely summarizing the benefits of the old regulations, and instead evaluate their costs: “Instead of operating in economics-free zone where the benefits of the rules are assumed to outweigh any cost, commenters will need to provide evidence to support their arguments that the rules are or are not needed.”